Cart 0

 Liz Coll

 Liz Coll joined the Columbia Slough Watershed Council in 2021 as an intern with PGE’s Project Zero Green Jobs internship program.
-Today, they continue to work for the slough as the Slough School Assistant Educator and as our Program Coordinator.
+Today, they continue to work for the slough as the Volunteer and Program Coordinator.
 Liz loves to spend their time outdoors observing the beauty of nature.
 They also are inspired by nature and are passionate about learning the local native plants, as well as teaching about the local native plants.
 In 2023 received their Associates of Arts Transfer degree from PCC, focusing on environmental studies.

 If you could be any creature or plant for the day, what would you be?
-A Western red cedar
+A Stump Town Scud

 Best word that describes the Slough?
 Abundant